 - Contributes to turbid, cloudy water and clogs navigation channels and damages boat engines.

 - Makes recreating in and around the water unappealing and unpleasant.

 - Provides poor habitat for estuarine organisms.
 Many of the plants and animals that inhabit the Indian River Lagoon avoid muck sediments, thereby reducing ecosystem quality and recreational prospects.

-The district and its partners (Florida Department of Environmental Protection [DEP], Florida Inland Navigation District [FIND], Brevard County and the city of Melbourne) are undertaking a restoration dredging project to remove between approximately 625,000 to 750,000 cubic yards of muck from the main stem of the 3.9-mile-long Eau Gallie River, as well as the southern branch of the river known as Elbow Creek.
+This historic project is possible through the St. Johns River Water Management District’s partnership with the Florida Department of Environmental Protection (DEP), Florida Inland Navigation District (FIND), Brevard County and the city of Melbourne.
+When the project wraps up in late fall 2018, approximately 632,000 cubic yards of muck will have been removed from the main stem of the 3.9-mile-long Eau Gallie River, as well as the southern branch of the river known as Elbow Creek.

-The restoration dredging project has the backing of many stakeholders, particularly residents who live on the Eau Gallie River who formed a group called the Eau Gallie River Environment is Threatened (EGRET).
+The restoration is a win for many stakeholders, particularly residents who live on the Eau Gallie River who formed a group called the Eau Gallie River Environment is Threatened (EGRET).
 EGRET is a coalition of concerned Melbourne residents who have actively pursued local, state and federal support for the responsible stewardship of the Eau Gallie River.

-Funding partners include DEP, which is providing $20 million approved by the Legislature in 2014 and 2015; FIND, which contributed $900,000 to support project design and permitting and an additional $1.5 million to assist in funding construction of the Dredge Material Management Area (DMMA); and the city of Melbourne, which contributed $50,000 for the initial feasibility study.
+Funding partners include DEP, which is providing $20 million approved by the Florida Legislature in 2014 and 2015; FIND, which contributed $3.9 million toward project design, permitting and construction of a Dredge Material Management Area (DMMA); and the city of Melbourne, which contributed $50,000 for the initial feasibility study.